DANS-KNAW/easy-deposit-agreement-creator/README.md

 1. In `application.properties` set `pdf.script=localrun.sh`;
 2. In `localrun.sh` fill in the variables `USER_HOST` and `PRIVATE_KEY`.

+A `--sample` or `-s` flag can be added to the command line tool to signal that a 'sample license' needs to be created.
+This version of the license can be created when the DOI is not yet calculated.
+Also in the title of the license it is clearly indicated that this version is a *sample*.

 ARGUMENTS
 ---------

     Usage: easy-license-creator <datasetID> <license-file>
     Options:

-          --help      Show help message
+      -s, --sample    Indicates whether or not a sample license needs to be created --help      Show help message
           --version   Show version of this program